-The highlight of the discussion occurred near the end when one of the participants brought up issues that arise as we age.
+But the highlight came near the end of the session when one of the participants brought up an issue that arises as we age:

-This experience highlighted the importance of recording everything because you never know what you might capture.
+This experience highlighted the importance of recording everything during these types of sessions because you never know what you might capture.

 - Ultimately, the concept may not be valuable to this small group of older adults.
 They all valued face-to-face communication more than communicating digitally.

 - Health appeared to be a more prominent theme, which could be further explored.